-But rather than tossing out your non-eco yoga mat in disgust, we would suggest finding another use for it or simply waiting until it's too worn to use anymore.
-After all, you've already bought it now!
+However, if you already own a non-eco yoga mat, rather than tossing it out, we suggest finding another use for it or simply waiting until it's too worn to use anymore.
 Could it make a nice resting place for your pet?
 Or what about using it as insulation?

 What is an eco-yoga mat?

-We caught up with Fi Clark, Head of Yoga at FLY LDN to find out more about finding the ideal yoga mat for you.
+We caught up with Fi Clark, Head of Yoga at FLY LDN to understand how to find the best eco yoga mat that suits your requirements.

-What should I look for in an eco yoga mat?
+What should I look for in an eco-friendly yoga mat?

-"Resilience, high-quality materials, and durability.
+"Resilience, high-quality materials, good grip, thickness, support, texture and durability are a few things you need to look out for.
 It needs to be grippy enough to ensure your hands and feet won't slide or slip in dynamic practices but it's also not too thick for standing balances," explains Fi.
-"There's a whole array of choice and if you practice somewhere regularly where you can't store your mat, I suggest a good quality travel mat that you can lay over a regular studio mat."

-To help you out, we've rounded up the best eco yoga mats on the market right now.
+To help you make the best choice, we've rounded up the best eco yoga mats on the market right now, along with their key features, pros and cons as well as customer reviews.

 best luxury eco yoga mat

 At the higher end of the price spectrum, Liforme's mats have been specially designed using eco-polyurethane (an eco-friendly foam) making them fully biodegradable and able to decompose within one to five years in landfill.
 To avoid the use of toxic inks, the clever design features etching, and the layers have been stuck together using a special heat-bonding process as a substitution for glue.
-As if this wasn't enough, the mats also offer great grip, are fully recyclable and are delivered to your door without unnecessary plastic packaging.
+Making it even better, the mats also offer great grip, are fully recyclable and are delivered to your door without unnecessary plastic packaging.
 If you're seeking an all-round sustainable yoga mat to invest in, this one ticks the boxes.

 Pros